thanosz/cp4i-ace-mq-reference/README.md

 `oc apply -f yamls/integration-runtime-bake.yaml`

 ## mqclient image/pod
 As a bonus you can build an mqclient image with the supplied Dockerfile under `utils/mqclient`.
 You can then run a pod to access the queuemanger from within the cluster.
-The supplied `amqsput-go` binary is the [go implementation](https://github.com/ibm-messaging/mq-golang) of `amqsput`  which gives provides a little bit more verbosity
+The supplied `amqsput-go` binary is the [go implementation](https://github.com/ibm-messaging/mq-golang) of `amqsput`  which gives you a little bit more verbosity